gkhanh/my-first-pretrained-llm/README.md

 - FP32, FP16, BF16, INT8 are numerical data formats used in deep learning, representing different levels of precision (bits) for numbers. https://ralphmao.github.io/ML-software-system/
 - This project implements a sophisticated Language Model using a **Mixture of Experts (MoE)** architecture.
 Think of it not as one giant brain, but as a team of specialists working together.

+### Result:

+**The current training result:**
+The performance of the language model at this stage is quite poor.
+The generated answers are mostly irrelevant and often consist of very random or nonsensical text.
+This behavior is expected at this point, since the model is either not fully trained or lacks sufficient exposure to high-quality and diverse data.
+As a result, it hasn’t yet learned meaningful language patterns or how to generate coherent, on-topic responses.

+**Why does this happen?**
+Training large language models—especially Mixture of Experts (MoE) models—requires both substantial data and careful tuning.
+In early training, or with limited or noisy data, the model tends to “babble”: it produces outputs that may seem random or off-topic, because it hasn’t yet learned which sequences make sense or how to reason about user inputs.
+Additionally, randomness (from high temperature, inadequate regularization, or not enough training steps) can amplify this effect, making outputs especially incoherent.
+Continued training, better data quality, and potentially adjusting hyperparameters will help the model develop more useful and relevant generation abilities over time.